johnwarden/jonathanwarden.com/content/theory/understanding-bridge-based-ranking/index.md

 For a fact-checking product like Community Notes, plausible political neutrality may be necessary for public acceptance.
 But bridge-based ranking has advantages beyond political neutrality: it actually allows us to extract more **information** from users.

-In Community Notes, users rate notes as "Helpful" or "not Helpful".
+In Community Notes, users rate notes as "Helpful" or "Not Helpful".
 If Community Notes was dominated by leftists, what would we learn by the fact that a note received a lot of "Helpful" votes?
 That it is helpful?
 Or that it supports a left-wing worldview?
 Or both?
 It's hard to say: perhaps a marginally helpful note that supports a left-wing world view gets more votes than a truly helpful note that supports a right-wing world-view.
 We can't tell just from the raw vote counts how "helpful" the note is.

 Bridge-based ranking on the other hands let's us break down the vote counts, attributing some to whatever users think "helpfulness" means and others to polarity.
-So it is not about giving "both sides" equal weight; by "cancelling out" the effect of political bias, we can actually extract more interesting **information** from the users' votes.
+So it is not about giving "both sides" equal weight; by cancelling out the effect of political bias, we can actually extract more interesting **information** from the users' votes.

 ### Projection in Opinion Space